StellaGift/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More Project on pointers, arrays and strings.
+This is a continuation of Project on pointers, arrays and strings.
 This project utilizes various functions to manipulate strings.